Frequently Asked Questions

 Session allows users to encrypt their local Session database with a PIN code.
 With this feature turned on, your messages cannot be accessed without knowing your PIN code.

 Because Session doesn’t have a central server storing information about your identity, restoring your account using the traditional username and password method is not possible.
-Your recovery phrase is a mnemonic seed which can be used to restore your existing Session ID to a new device.
+Your recovery password is a mnemonic seed which can be used to restore your existing Account ID to a new device.

 Make sure you store it in a safe place!

-Your recovery phrase is like the master key to your Session ID — it’s important to store it safely and securely, and to ensure that only you have access to it.
+Your recovery password is like the master key to your Account ID — it’s important to store it safely and securely, and to ensure that only you have access to it.
 Here are a few options for keeping your recovery phrase safe:

-• Write your recovery phrase on a piece of paper, then store it in a safe location.
+Write your recovery password on a piece of paper, then store it in a safe location.

-• Consider further securing your recovery phrase by splitting it into sections using a technique like Shamir’s Secret Sharing.
+Consider further securing your recovery password by splitting it into sections using a technique like Shamir’s Secret Sharing.

-Remember — the order of the words in your recovery phrase is crucial.
+Remember — the order of the words in your recovery password is crucial.
 However you store it, ensure that you can reconstruct it in the same order in which it was provided.

-How do I restore using my recovery phrase?
+How do I restore my Account ID using my recovery password?

 On Desktop